Wondering about the best time to visit Romania? Is visiting Romania in summer or winter worth it?

 5. What is Romania like during Winter (December to February)

-Winter in Romania is magical for many reasons, even if temperatures drop below 0 Celsius all over the country making it challenging to stay outside for too long!
+Winter in Romania is magical for many reasons, even if the bitterly cold temperatures drop below 0°C across the country, making it challenging to stay outside for too long!

 The main reason for this is because Christmas in Romania puts the entire country into a festive mood for almost 3 weeks and people don't stay indoors despite the low temperatures!

-In recent years we experienced mild winters especially in major cities, but in other cities like Brasov or Sibiu and areas close to the Carpathian Mountains you can expect heavy snowfalls and freezing temperatures.
+In recent years, we have experienced mild winters, especially in major cities, but in other cities like Brasov or Sibiu and areas close to the Carpathian Mountains, you can expect heavy snowfalls and freezing temperatures.

 Bran Castle during Winter?
 What a great idea!